Case Management Training Programs and Courses Overview

 Certificate Programs in Case Management

 For healthcare professionals and social workers, another path to case management is through a certificate program in case management.
 These programs teach students to allocate budget dollars in order to get the most out of available resources.
 They also cover how to work collaboratively with clients, their families and their care providers.
-Earning a certificate in case management signifies mastery of case management techniques and theory to employers, and can normally be achieved in 6-8 weeks.
-For acceptance into the program, applicants must already have experience working in the healthcare or social services industry.

 The course curriculum is designed to prepare professionals for new career outlets in their field.
 Course topics may be: